 2. Disposal of Bulky Items

-Many items will be collected for FREE by Haringey Council at any time but only if you have a front garden, including:
+Many items will be collected for FREE by Haringey Council at any time.
+The service is available to all residents.

 To make arrangements for either the free or paid service ( £16.84 for up to 6 items) call the Council on 020 8885 7700.